Remote-first GNU/Linux system and embedded software engineer

 I'm a USA-based software engineer with 10 years of experience in GNU/Linux system software and embedded devices.
 I've worked in many industries, including logistics, passenger aircraft, space launch, academia, and sports photography.

-My most enduring business relationship is with Safran S.A., where I serve as a contract system software generalist.
-Their myriad embedded devices in the areas of seatback in-flight entertainment, in-flight WiFi, and aircraft cabin power delivery give me opportunity to work with everything from bootloaders (BareBox and U-Boot) to Qt5/QML.
+My most enduring business relationship was with Safran S.A., where I served as a contract system software generalist.
+Their myriad embedded devices in the areas of seatback in-flight entertainment, in-flight WiFi, and aircraft cabin power delivery gave me opportunity to work with everything from bootloaders (BareBox and U-Boot) to Qt5/QML.
 The bulk of my experience is at the level of systemd or below--GStreamer work is frequent.
 Languages I use most often include C, C++, shell (posix and bash), Python, and QML.
-I've developed a reputation as a focused, high performance team member, as evidenced by the dozens of times my contract for remote work has been renewed, and also by highly positive client feedback.
+I've developed a reputation as a focused, high performance team member, as evidenced by the dozens of times my contract for remote work was renewed by Safran S.A., and also by highly positive client feedback.

 Prior to Rutgers, I graduated from the University of California, Irvine, with a Bachelor of Science degree in computer engineering, where my senior project was a series of embedded display units which reconfigured into a single larger display when interconnected.